turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/ERC20_token_transfer_to_ETH_address.md

     var contract = new web3.eth.Contract(abiArray, contractAddress, {from: myAddress})
 ```

 One last item needed, prior to issuing a transaction, and thereby transferring the ERC-20 token, is calculating a recent gas price.
-We will use `await web3.eth.getGasPrice()` function and wrap it in an async function, similar to what we did for `once` above.
+We will use `await web3.eth.getGasPrice()` function and wrap it in an async function, similar to what we did for `nonce` above.

 ```bash
     async function gas() {